GSA/ansible-os-ubuntu-16/README.md

 CircleCI Intergration
 --------------
 This repository has been updated to optionally utilize Continuous Intergration with CircleCI and tests the ansbile tasks against a privledged Ubuntu-16 Container.
-A low number of tasks are incompatiable when ran against a container vs a vm or bare-metal and have ignore_errors turned on.
+A low number of tasks are incompatiable when ran against a container vs a vm or bare-metal and have been tagged with no_test for error handling purposes.

 ##### Using CircleCI:
 * Fork this repository or create a branch